The Muppet Show: Guest stars

-No guest star ever appeared twice on The Muppet Show, although John Denver appeared both on the show and in two specials (John Denver and the Muppets: A Christmas Together and John Denver & the Muppets: Rocky Mountain Holiday), while Dudley Moore reappeared in the special The Muppets Go to the Movies.
-Additionally, several guest stars from the series had cameos in the first three Muppet theatrical films, and the season four guest Alan Arkin had a cameo in The Muppets.
-Originally, the producers had to call on their personal contacts to appeal to them to appear, especially considering that doing so required an overseas trip to Britain.
-However, the situation changed when the ballet dancer Rudolf Nureyev offered to appear; his performance on this unusual TV programme produced so much favourable publicity that the series became one of the most sought after for various celebrities to appear in.
+No guest star ever appeared twice on The Muppet Show.
+Originally, the producers had to call on their personal contacts to appeal to them to appear, considering that doing so required an overseas trip to Britain.
+However, the situation changed when the ballet dancer Rudolf Nureyev offered to appear; after his performance in a Season 2 episode produced favourable publicity, celebrities sought to appear in the series.

 Many episodes featured actors, such as Gilda Radner, Steve Martin, Harvey Korman, Sylvester Stallone, Julie Andrews, Carol Burnett, Liza Minnelli, Christopher Reeve, Raquel Welch, Joel Grey and Dom DeLuise; some had veteran performers like Ethel Merman, Bob Hope, Danny Kaye, Don Knotts, Liberace, Peter Ustinov, James Coburn, Lena Horne, Zero Mostel and Vincent Price, and others had well-known pop singers, including Elton John, Diana Ross, Harry Belafonte, Kenny Rogers, Linda Ronstadt, Alice Cooper, Paul Simon, Helen Reddy, Twiggy, Debbie Harry, Buddy Rich, and Leo Sayer.
 Sayer's show used his hit song "The Show Must Go On" with slightly changed lyrics in the second verse, from "I wish I could tear down the walls of this theatre" to "I wish I could tear down the walls of this Muppet Theatre".
 Some guest stars, such as the Monty Python star John Cleese, co-wrote much of their own episodes.
 The second-to-last episode, in 1981, had the then-James Bond actor Roger Moore, while the final episode to be taped guest-starred the actor and dancer Gene Kelly.
 Mark Hamill appeared in one episode as both himself and Luke Skywalker, his role in the Star Wars film series.
 Two of Henson's childhood idols, Edgar Bergen and Milton Berle, also guest-starred during the second season.